March 19, 2020

 If your adventure on The CAT has you craving another trip across open waters, why not hop aboard the mv Fundy Rose to continue your journey in New Brunswick?
 This ferry takes you from Digby, Nova Scotia to Saint John, New Brunswick by way of the Bay of Fundy.
 While aboard the ferry, you can relax and recharge, or step out on the viewing deck to take in spectacular views of the water (and its inhabitants!).

 Once you arrive, your adventure can continue with a memorable trip to Saint John Adventures, where you’ll have the opportunity to zip line high above the city’s Reversing Rapids.
 Alternatively, you may want to return home with a story of how you climbed a 542 million-year-old volcanic rock wall, which you can do when you visit Inside Out Nature Centre.

 If you’d rather take your adventure to scenic Prince Edward Island, you can do so aboard the mv Confederation or the mv Holiday Island, which connect Caribou, Nova Scotia with Wood Islands, PEI.
-The Island is a great place to relax but is not without its fair share of excitement—including the possibility of taking a thrilling hot air balloon ride high above the landscape at PEI Balloon Adventures.

 Here in the Maritimes, your next adventure is waiting to be had—and it starts on The CAT!
 Whether you’re the type of traveller who likes a carefully laid out plan or someone who thrives on spontaneity, we have something for everyone.
 Book your voyage to Canada’s ocean paradise today and discover what’s beyond the horizon for yourself.